I am a mother of three wonderful adult children, and I'm also a born-again Christian. I love to share my personal

 It was a hot day in the summertime on a Saturday afternoon.
 I decided to clean out my curio cabinet with all of my beautiful chinaware.
 For some reason, I was feeling rushed to finish my task and somehow tipped over the curio.
 As I tried to catch my balance from falling off of the chair, all of my china came crashing down.
-To my dismay, most of it broke.
+To my dismay, most of it was then broken.

-The phone rang as I was trying to pick up the pieces.
-It kept ringing and ringing, and I thought it might be important.
+The phone began to ring as I was trying to pick up the pieces.
+It kept ringing and ringing, and I thought to myself that it must be important.
 It was a friend of mine.
 I told her what had happened, and how I was about to throw my broken china away because I had no use for it now.
 She then suggested for me to save the pieces.
 She even offered to show me how to make beautiful garden stones out of them.

 Getting Started on Your Garden Stone

 My friend came over about a week and a half later and told me that she and her daughter went out to a thrift store and bought old dishes to do a project for her daughter's school (show-and-tell).
 She saw DIY stepping stones in a crafty magazine and thought that it would be something fun and different for them to do together.
-The stepping stone that they created is now on display at her daughter's school.
+The stepping stone that they created was then on display at her daughter's school.

 Using Ceramics From the Thrift Shop

-My friend and her daughter put a protective cover over the dishes from the second-hand store and hammered them into pieces.
+My friend and her daughter put a protective cover over the dishes from the second-hand store, and hammered them into pieces.
 They made sure to do this on a surface that they weren't worried about damaging.
-She also had her daughter use safety glasses for protection just in case.
+She also had her daughter use safety glasses for protection just in case of broken pieces.

-My friend gave me a list of what I needed to get started and gave me the instructions.
-She said that you could also use broken glass for the project, gems, and similar items.
+My friend also gave me a list of what I needed to get started, and she then gave me the instructions.
+She said that you could also use broken glass for the project, gems, and/or similar items.